 - Soft-touch aesthetics

-- The dry silky feel of grips, handles, etc. made with Santoprene TPV's add appeal and cost-effective market value to products.
+- The dry silky feel of grips, handles and knobs made with Santoprene TPV's add appeal and cost-effective market value to products.

 - Broad range of flexibility

-- Santoprene TPVs range from supple 35 Shore A to tough 50 Shore D. General purpose grades are suitable for most applications.
+- Santoprene TPV's range from flexible 35 Shore A to tough 50 Shore D. General purpose grades are suitable for most applications.
 FDA-compliant, NSF-listed and medical grades are also available.
 Flame-retardant grades meet UL requirements.

 - Easier design for Parts

 - Design tolerances can be two to three times more precise than with EPDM or polychloroprene rubber.
-This enables product designers to create parts with thick or thin walls and to simplify multipart designs.
-Several grades that bond with ETPs, nylons, metals and various polyolefins are available creating co extrusion options saving costs through parts consolidation and design flexibility.
+This enables product designers to create parts with thick or thin walls and to simplify multi-part designs.
+Several grades that bond with ETP's, nylons, metals and various other polyolefins are available creating co-extrusion options which save costs through parts consolidation and design flexibility.

 Thermoplastic Polyester Elastomer (TPE)

-TPEs are high strength materials.
-They combine the properties of high performance elastomers and flexible polymers.
-They are very tough.
-They are known for their ability to take repeated flex cycles.
-They have high impact strength, even at low temperatures and have high heat resistance up to 300 degrees F. They are also resistant to many chemicals and oils.
-Just like thermoplastic polyurethanes, there is a large range of durometers or hardnesses to choose from.
-TPE's hardness ranges tend to be in the "D" scale, unlike TPUs, which tend to stay in the "A" durometer scale.
-There are many uses for TPEs, such as belting, tubing, fascias, bushings and gears.
-They can be found in many industries such as automotive, sporting goods, power tools, conveyor, cable, and fluid power.
+TPE's combine the properties of high performance elastomers and flexible polymers.
+They are high strength materials known for their ability to take repeated flex cycles and their resistance to many chemicals and oils.
+TPE's have high impact strength even at low temperatures and have high heat resistance up to 300°F. Just like thermoplastic polyurethanes, there is a large range of durometers, or hardness, to choose from.
+TPE's hardness ranges are typically in the "D" scale unlike TPU's which tend to stay in the "A" scale.
+There are many uses for TPE's such as belting, tubing, fasciae, bushings and gears.
+The most common industries are automotive, sporting goods, power tools, conveyor, cable and fluid power.

 Thermoplastic Rubber (TPR)

-There a few different types of thermoplastic rubbers out there.
-Thermoplastic rubber can replace many rubber components.
-It is easy to extrude and eliminates the vulcanization process.
-There are different types of thermoplastic rubbers.
+There are a few different types of thermoplastic rubbers available.
+Thermoplastic rubber can replace many different rubber components since it's easy to extrude and eliminates the vulcanization process.
 Different companies have taken different approaches to producing the product.
-Some are actually made up of a highly vulcanized rubber and plastic mixture.
-The plastic is usually a polypropylene and the vulcanized rubber component is evenly mixed throughout the melt.
-There are also melt-processable rubbers.
-These materials can be extruded and they have the same characteristics of actual rubber.
-They are also alloys, but are more like a single homogenous material.
-TPRs come in different durometers, from around 55A to 50D.
-They have excellent resistance to fatigue and high tear strength.
-They also have good fuel and oil resistance.
-If you're looking to replace seals, tubing, hoses, spacers, bumpers or other rubber parts, a TPR is worth looking at.
+Some are made up of a highly vulcanized rubber and plastic mixture where the plastic is typically a polypropylene and the vulcanized rubber component is evenly mixed throughout the melt.
+There are also melt-processable rubbers which can be extruded and have the same characteristics of actual rubber.

 UHMW/PE (Ultra High Molecular Weight Polyethylene)

-UHMWPE is also commonly referred to as UHMW PE, UHMW-PE, UHMW P/E, UHMW, Ultra-high, and sometimes just UH.
-There are several trade names for UHMWPE such as the Spiratex company's "ULTREX".
-It our trade name for extruded UHMWPE.
+UHMWPE is commonly referred to as UHMW PE, UHMW-PE, UHMW/PE, Ultra-high, and sometimes UH.
+There are several different trade names for UHMWPE.
+"ULTREX" is the Spiratex Company's trade name for extruded UHMWPE.